Pruszko/DispersionReticle/README.md

 - enabled by "latency-reticle-enabled" option
 - adds green reticle displaying **current server-side dispersion** to **client-side reticle**
 - by this, client-side and server-side dispersion desynchronization is clearly visible
+- useful if you want to know server-side dispersion, but still want client-side responsiveness

 **Server reticle**
 - enabled by "server-reticle-enabled" option